What Is Vitamin C Good For

 Some individuals do much better on this type of buffered vitamin C supplement.

 Bioflavonoids are often added to a Vitamin C supplement to help increase its absorption within the gut but also to protect ascorbic acid from oxidative damage.
-Bioflavonoids work synergistically in nature with vitamin C found in food so it makes sense to add them to a supplement.
+Bioflavonoids work synergistically in nature with vitamin C found in food so it makes sense to add them to these type of antioxidant supplements.

 Is it true that I can wee Vitamin C out?